sancsoft/help.beegit.com/notifications/_posts/2014-11-01-how-do-i-manage-my-email-notifications-for-all-projects.md

 ---

 ## How do I manage my email notifications for all projects?
 If you're a project owner, you can set the email notifications for your team by using the team section on your dashboard.
-This will let you decide whether or not all of these your team members receive emails when a version is created or a comment is made.
+This will let you decide whether or not all of these your team members receive emails when a new revision is created or a comment is made.
 The default notification setting for both instances is not to send emails, but you can choose to turn them on for better project communication.

 ![Collaborators Notifications](https://s3.amazonaws.com/beegit-images/helpImages/collaborators-notifications.png)

-Regardless of your settings, any project collaborator @mentioned in a version note or a comment will receive a notification email.
+Regardless of your settings, any project collaborator directly mentioned in a version note (with an "@" symbol) or a comment will receive a notification email.

 Whether you are a project owner or a collaborator, you can change your notification preferences for versions and comments inside a specific project by visiting the settings tab in that project.